pfspence/ssrf_checklist/README.md

 ### Minimize user controlled data that is processed

 Nothing to test here.
 Just a note to evaluate if any user controlled parameters can be removed to reduce risk.

+:Warning: This list attempts to be comprehensive.
+Feel free to open an issue or PR for missing or incomplete vectors.